XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/commandline-usage.md

 ### Initial Ledger Options

 The following options determine which ledger to load first when starting up.
 These options are intended for replaying historical ledgers or starting test networks.
+These options work with both stand-alone mode and network mode.

 | Option                | Description                                          |
 |:----------------------|:-----------------------------------------------------|